 Learn about Native American culture from native people.
 Enjoy food, dance, and drums.
 Audience participation is encouraged.
 Admission is $12 for adults; 11 and younger are FREE.

 Rides, food, and fun are on tap at Summerfest, a traditional carnival in Sayville.
 Photo courtesy of the fest

 Summerfest — Sayville

 Friday, August 10-Sunday, August 12

 It’s carnival time in Sayville with thrill rides, kiddie rides, food, entertainment, and more.
 Pay-one-price bracelets are available on Friday night and a classic car show headlines Sunday.

-The Highland Games celebrate Scottish culture on Long Island.
-Watch the caber toss, the putting of the stone, and the tossing of the sheaf.
+The Highland games celebrate Scottish culture on Long Island.
+Watch the caber toss, putting of the stone, and the tossing of the sheaf.
 Enjoy bagpipe music, Highland dancing, and a shortbread baking competition.
 Admission is $20 for adults, and $8 for children; kids 6 and younger are FREE.

 Friday, August 31-Monday, September 3